cxw620/rust-polyglot/src/libs.md

 serde is especially good for ad-hoc data structures and structures whose definition is owned by a Rust project.

-serde and its ecosystem is considerably better for many tasks than anything available in any other programming environment.
+serde and its ecosystem are considerably better for many tasks than anything available in any other programming environment.

 Generally, the resulting code